htcondor/htcondor/docs/version-history/development-release-series-91.rst

   instead writes ads to JSON files in the working directory.
   :jira:`1264`

+- Removed support from the startd for querying keyboard and mouse idle time.
+  This only worked on machines with ancient keyboard interrupt hardware, and caused significant performance degradation on machines with many cpus.
+  :jira:`1297`

 Bugs Fixed:

 - Fixed a bug that might cause a job to restart with a "disconnected starter"